 You can find Appreciative Inquiry for Change Management on Amazon.

 Appreciative Inquiry in Health Care: Positive Questions to Bring Out the Best

-The bank of questions is to help patients tap into past experiences where they have utilized their strengths and how to apply this to their current stress.
+The bank of questions helps patients tap into past experiences where they have used their strengths, and apply that to their current stress.
 Engaging patients in this process often helps get them into a more resourceful state of mind to address immediate challenges.

 An objective of the book is to harness the creative energy and passion of people at varying levels.
 The model can be integrated to support caregivers, patients, and families.

 You can find Appreciative Inquiry in Health Care on Amazon.

 The following is a long but good list of excellent books about Appreciative Inquiry.

 1. Conversations Worth Having: Using Appreciative Inquiry to Fuel Productive and Meaningful Engagement